mlabs-haskell/plutus-specification-language/families/Typed.md

   type Outputs 'DrainCollectedFees = '[Output 'CentralExchange]
 ~~~

+The above declarations are already something that could be automatically
+converted into a diagram.
+They also have a side benefit of being valid Haskell
+declarations that can be verified and built upon.

 The instance declarations depend on the following definitions, presented here
-with kind signatures restricted to the example transaction family, but
+with kind signatures restricted to the example transaction family but
 otherwise reusable across different transaction families and DApps:

 ~~~ {.haskell.ignore}